Sznotti2/recept-pwa/README.md

  - in XAMPP start the MySQL and Apache server
  - navigate to `127.0.0.1/phpmyadmin/`
- - create a database with the name recept-pwa
+ - create a database with the name `recept-pwa`
  (you can use a different name but be sure to update the config in `backend/config/db.config.js`)
  - navigate to the SQL tab and paste the SQL code found in the `backend/config/db.sql`

 ### **navigate to `backend/` directory**

+ - create a `.env` file and copy the content of `.env.sample` in it

 ```
-$ cd ..
-$ cd backend
 $ npm install
 $ npm start
 ```